MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/cheatsheet.md

 }
 ```

-Xamarin.Forms solutions should follow the instructions described in the guide [Automating Xamarin.Forms testing with Xamarin.UITest and Test Cloud](~/test-cloud/frameworks/uitest/xamarin-forms.md).
+Xamarin.Forms solutions should follow the instructions described in the guide [Automating Xamarin.Forms testing with Xamarin.UITest and App Center](~/test-cloud/frameworks/uitest/xamarin-forms.md).

 ### Initializing Xamarin.UITest on iOS
 Add the following snippet to the `FinishedLaunching` method of the **AppDelegate** class: